-The Sub-Fund may invest less than 20% of its net assets in debt instruments with loss absorption features out of which up to 10% of its net assets may be invested in Contingent Convertible Bonds ("CoCos") with loss absorption features (such as Additional Tier 1 capital and Tier 2 capital instruments with mechanical triggers (i.e. debt instruments with write-down or conversion into equity features with pre-specified triggers)) and up to 10% of its net assets in non-preferred senior debt and other subordinated debts with loss absorption features. • What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
-At least 85% of the Sub-Fund's net assets will be invested in debt securities that undergo the ESG Integration process.
-Out of the securities subject to the ESG Integration process, there will not be exposure to securities that are ranked as high ESG risk and low ESG preparedness using the fund's internal ESG rating system.
-2) No exposure to companies that fit the ESG Exclusions criteria. • What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
-Not applicable. • What is the policy to assess good governance practices of the investee companies?
+The Sub-Fund may invest less than 20% of its net assets in debt instruments with loss absorption features out of which up to 10% of its net assets may be invested in Contingent Convertible Bonds ("CoCos") with loss absorption features (such as Additional Tier 1 capital and Tier 2 capital instruments with mechanical triggers (i.e. debt instruments with write-down or conversion into equity features with pre-specified triggers)) and up to 10% of its net assets in non-preferred senior debt and other subordinated debts with loss absorption features.

+- What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? - 1) At least 85% of the Sub-Fund's net assets will be invested in debt securities that undergo the ESG Integration process.
+Out of the securities subject to the ESG Integration process, there will not be exposure to securities that are ranked as high ESG risk and low ESG preparedness using the fund's internal ESG rating system. - 2) No exposure to companies that fit the ESG Exclusions criteria. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+Not applicable.

+• What is the policy to assess good governance practices of the investee companies?

 The Investment Manager assesses good governance practices of the Sub-Fund's issuers through the ESG Integration process.
-The ESG metrics that are incorporated within the ESC Integration process include key governance metrics corresponding to sub-issues such as board quality and business ethics and risk management.
+The ESG metrics that are incorporated within the ESG Integration process include key governance metrics corresponding to sub-issues such as board quality and business ethics and risk management.
 Evaluation of a company's governance practices considers an issuer's market, sector and track record of operation.
-What is the asset allocation planned for this financial product?
-The Sub-Fund shall invest up to a maximum of 100% in debt securities with a possibility to hold a maximum of 15% in cash and cash equivalents.
-The Investment Manager shall ensure that 100% o debt securities holdings of the Sub-Fund or a minimum 85% of the assets of the Sub-Fund will be aligned with environmental or social characteristics.
-While the Investment Manager shall aim to allocate as much of the assets of the Sub-Fund as possible to sustainable investments, this is no always possible.
-At least 80% of the debt securities which are aligned with environment or social characteristics shall be invested in securities issued by debt issuers that have an internal ranking of allocation Asset describes the share of investments in specific assets.

-Good governance practices include sound management structures, employee relations remuneration 0 staff and taz compliance.
+Good governance

+practices include

+sound management

+structures,

+employee relations,

+remuneration of

+staff and tax

+compliance.